Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature

-The objective of the left ventricle (LV) network (fig.~\ref{fig:network_arch}A) is to reduce the background and clip the image to a square around the LV, allowing the second network to focus on identifying mostly myocardium-derived features.
-LV network inputs are modified by applying contrast-limited adaptive histogram equalization (CLAHE)~\cite{Pizer1987} to increase the contrast between myocardium and blood pool.
+The objective of the LV segmentation network (fig.~\ref{fig:network_arch}A) is to reduce the background and clip the image to a square around the LV, reducing the non-myocardium features that the second network could learn.
+LV segmentation network inputs are modified by applying contrast-limited adaptive histogram equalization (CLAHE)~\cite{Pizer1987} to increase the contrast between myocardium and blood pool.
 Then, these input images are cropped or padded to a square of size $192\times192$ pixels to eliminate potential aspect ratio distortion.
-Finally, we scale the intensity values of each image slice scales between 0 and 255 based on the maximum and minimum intensity values of its cropped pixel array, excluding the added black space.
+Finally, we scale the intensity values of each image slice between 0 and 255 based on the maximum and minimum intensity values of its cropped pixel array, excluding the added black space.

-The LV network is a U-Net with residuals (ResU-Net) of depth four~\cite{UNet2015,Zheng2018}.
-During the downsampling process, each of the four depth levels consists of 2 repetitions of a block of a $3\times3$, 2-D convolution, followed by a ReLU activation and batch normalization.
+The LV segmentation network is a U-Net with residuals (ResU-Net) of depth four~\cite{UNet2015,Zheng2018}.
+During the downsampling process, each of the four depth levels consists of 2 repetitions of a block of a $3\times3$ 2-D convolution, followed by a ReLU activation and batch normalization.
 After the second set of these three layers, each block ends with a $2\times2$ max pooling layer and $20$\% dropout.
-A transition layer bridges the downsampling and upsampling branches, each of which contain similar blocks.
-However, upsampling is performed with a $2\times2$ convolution (see supplementary fig.~\ref{fig:resunet_model}).
-Predictions are automatically cleaned up to identify the single component most likely to represent both the LV myocardium and bloodpool by performing slice- and volume-level checks (see code for further details upon publication).
+A transition layer bridges the downsampling and upsampling branches, each containing similar blocks.
+However, upsampling is performed with a $2\times2$ convolution (see fig.~\ref{fig:resunet_model}).
+Predictions are automatically cleaned up to identify the single component most likely to represent both the LV myocardium and the blood pool by performing slice- and volume-level checks (see code for further details upon publication).
 By cropping inputs to the second network around the LV identified in the first network, we substantially decrease class imbalance between myocardium and signal from the rest of the scan.